First off, who here knows what ‘stress’ really is? We know what it feels like, and we know our body reacts to it, but what is it actually?

 Stay hydrated

-Men should aim to drink 8 to12 cups of water a day, depending on temperatures, activity etc. Do all of us hit our daily target?
-Probably not.
-The good news is that coffee counts towards your daily fluid intake (although coffee can make some people feel more stressed).
-So does soup, milk, teas, and fruit.
-However, water is still the ultimate way to stay hydrated.
+You should aim to drink 8 to12 cups of water a day, depending on temperature, activity etc. Although water is ideal, most fluids count.
+Even coffee counts towards your daily fluid intake (although coffee can make some people feel more stressed).
+As does soup, milk, tea, and fruit.

 Keeping your brain hydrated is essential in maintaining good emotional and physical health

-Our muscles don’t cramp up when they’re hydrated, and our blood circulation stays at a healthy level, keeping our hearts healthy.
+Your muscles can cramp up when you’re dehydrated.
+However, staying hydrated keeps your blood circulation at a healthy level and keeps your heart healthy.
 Water is essential, just like oxygen.
-8 cups isn’t a lot, and there are other ways to stay hydrated beyond water.
+Here are other ways to stay hydrated beyond water.

 Take breaks at work